ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 There's nothing wrong with storing the data in the form of a forward index, it’s just that in order to be useful to people wanting to search the Web, this cannot be the ***only*** structure used to store the data.

-If we restructure this data, we can produce a list sorted by words, from which we can then discover the documents containing those words.
+If we restructure this data, we can produce an alphabetically sorted list of words from which we can then discover the documents containing those words.

-| Word | Found in Documents
+| Word | Contained in Documents
 |---|---
 | at | Doc 2
 | brown | Doc 1